votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

       communicating over gRPC from anywhere on the internet.

 3. **Create input plaintext ballots** based on the manifest in ElectionConfig.
 The following examples may be useful:
-    1. _RunWorkflow_ uses _RandomBallotProvider_ to generate random test ballots.
+    1. _TestWorkflow_ uses _RandomBallotProvider_ to generate random test ballots.
+    2. _GenerateFakeBallots_ uses _RandomBallotProvider_ to generate random test ballots.

 4. **Batch Encryption**.
 The following examples may be useful:
     1. _electionguard.encrypt.RunBatchEncryption_ is a CLI that reads an ElectionInitialized record and input plaintext ballots, encrypts the